 Spring is the prelude for a whole host of fresh, new, seasonal recipes.
-And (very early this year) spring means Easter, and Easter dinner.
+And Spring means Easter, and Easter dinner.
 Easter dinner recipes typically feature ham as the star of the show.
 But as always, side dishes, appetizers, and dessert play a very important role.
 Here’s my sampling of favorite Easter dinner recipes for you.
 Several are my own recipes and a few are tried-by-me but created by a few of my favorite food blogger friends (or bloggers that I want to be friends with).
 I share all of these with utmost confidence.

 Starting with the main course, there are thousands of ham dinner recipes available to you.
 I regularly make these two that I guarantee will be successful for you.
 First, Slow Cooker Maple Brown Sugar Ham from one of the nicest food bloggers around, Mel at Mel’s Kitchen Cafe.
 Mel says she’ll never make ham any other way after featuring this recipe, and I might be inclined to agree.
 This Easter ham is fool-proof, moist and about as easy as it gets.